publiccodenet/blog/_posts/2021-03-04-newsletter-dec-2020-to-feb-2021.md

 There's lots of [development work](https://github.com/jlowry/wikimedia-meet-accountmanager/tree/WIP) ongoing to create a ticketmaster account with which we can generate invitation tokens for anyone in our community that wants to sign up to use our community Jitsi.
 We are [building on a Wikimedia tool.](https://github.com/wikimedia/wikimedia-meet-accountmanager)

-And to celebrate one less distraction, we're able to stay in our office until at least June 2021.
+And to celebrate having fewer distractions, we're able to stay in our office until at least June 2021.

 ### Communications

-In January, we adopted a decentralized approach to creating social media, so that the whole team can tell the world what's really exciting in their area at that moment.
+In January, we adopted a decentralized approach to creating social media, so that the whole team can share what's exciting in their area at that moment.
 Of course, we [also published guidance](https://about.publiccode.net/activities/communication/how-to-post-to-social-media.html) on how to use our new social media tool, Planable.

-Our ongoing work on publiccode.net is starting to be public - there's now a new header and footer, plus [shiny codebase overview pages](https://publiccode.net/codebases/).
+Our ongoing work on publiccode.net is starting to be public - there are now [shiny codebase overview pages](https://publiccode.net/codebases/), plus a new header and footer.
 [Read more about our next improvements](https://github.com/publiccodenet/publiccode.net/pull/169).

 We've also added Plausible for basic, cookie-free analytics on our websites - [check out our dashboard](https://plausible.io/publiccode.net).